Investment Grade vs Non Investment Grade Bonds: 25+ Year Comparison Through Q1 2026

 Current Market Conditions and Future Outlook

-As of early 2025, both investment grade and high-yield markets face a unique confluence of factors:
+As of Q2 2026, both investment grade and high yield markets face a unique confluence of factors:

 Present Market Positioning